aitortxu20/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Code of Tic Tac Toe game
+Tic Tac Toe game with a Graphic Interface